jerry955071/NanoPreP/README.md

 # NanoPreP
-## A fully-functional, fast and memory-efficient pre-processor for ONT transcriptomic data
+NanoPreP is a fully-functional, fast, memory-efficient pre-processor for ONT transcriptomic data
 <br>

 ## Requirements